-I’ve been looking for an opening to start an ongoing blog on this website, and I suppose, for someone like yours truly who considers himself very much a dyed-in-the-wool “horror” guy,” Halloween is as good a time as any to kick things off.
-Wouldn’t you agree?
+I’ve been looking for a good jumping-off point to start an ongoing blog on this website, and I suppose, for someone like yours truly who considers himself very much a dyed-in-the-wool “horror” guy,” Halloween is as good a time as any to kick things off; wouldn’t you agree?

 I guess I’ll just start things off with a quick, basic introduction as to who I am and what this website is all about.